Ichimonji10/elts/trunk/README.md

 The `main` folder contains project-wide settings and functionas as the "root" URL dispatcher.

-Django can collect static files, such as CSS files, into a central location for you.
-A webserver can then do what it's good at (serving static files), and django can do what it's good at (generating dynamic content).
-Run the `django-admin.py collectstatic` command to collect files into the `main/collectstatic` folder.
-The contents of this folder should *not* be version controlled.

 ### code/elts

 Whereas `main` serves as the "root" project application, `elts` contains all